sjzhu/sentinels-hololive/CHANGELOD.md

 - Unwind Time
 	- Bounce changed to heal

+### Mumei
+#### Changed
+- Gearing Up
+	- Collect changed to Summon
+- Oh Hello!
+	- Changed to play a card or discover an Item

 ## 0.4
 ### Calli
 Initial Release!
 Based around playing Flow cards and accelerating with RAP effects, and then detonating with REAP effects.